openthc/api/README.md

 ## API

-The OpenTHC API Module provides a method for reading/writing to an OpenTHC Compatible Data Store.
+The OpenTHC API Module provides a method for reading/writing to an OpenTHC Compatible system.
+A set of standard base data models for objects in the Cannabis Industry.

 This API was heavily influenced by the [Open API Initiative](https://openapis.org/) and the [Data Transfer Project](https://opensource.googleblog.com/2018/07/introducing-data-transfer-project.html)

+* Use [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) for weight and volume values.
+* Use [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) for date and time values.

+We provide some base data examples and JSON schema.

 ## Documentation